feathersjs/docs/guides/chat/testing.md

 ## Testing services

-To test the actual responses of the `messages` and `users` services (with all hooks wired up) we could use any REST API testing tool, making requests and ensuring that it returned the correct response.
+To test the actual `messages` and `users` services (with all hooks wired up) we could use any REST API testing tool, making requests and ensuring that it returned the correct response.

 But because everything on top of our own hooks and services is already provided (and tested) by Feathers we can also take a more direct approach and require the [application](../../api/application.md) object using the [service methods](../../api/services.md) directly and "fake" authentication by setting `params.user` as in the hook tests above.
 This will be much faster and easier to use and still covers everything we want to test.